Great black-backed gull: Status

-Historically, the great black-backed gull was harvested for its feathers, which were used in the hat-making trade, and this species was extirpated from large parts of its range as a result of this exploitation.
+Historically, the great black-backed gull was shot as a hunting trophy ("after about 1850 ... smaller gulls were shot remorselessly for little more than target practice but the Great Black-backed Gull was a prize worth displaying") and harvested for its feathers, which were used in the hat-making trade; as a result the species became locally extinct from particularly southern parts of its range as a result of this exploitation.
 Today, however, its adaptability to human presence and the use of urban environments as artificial nesting sites has resulted in the great black-backed gull rapidly increasing in number and range.
 It is now a widespread and abundant species in its range and its numbers have increased to such high levels in some areas that it is often seen as a pest species, especially near airports where it risks collisions with airplanes, and in some coastal areas where it sometimes outcompetes or hunts rarer seabirds, such as Atlantic puffins, possibly resulting in conservationist intervention.
 The increase and expansion of great black-backed gulls has been attributed to increasing winter fishery activities in the North Sea.
 Although there are no known major threats to the great black-backed gull, high levels of toxic pollutants, which are ingested with contaminated prey, are often found in individuals and eggs, reducing reproductive success.
 Breeding is also interrupted by human disturbance, which can lead to eggs being abandoned, leaving them vulnerable to exposure and predation.